searchstax/searchstax-cloud-connector-for-sitecore/README.md

 2. App_Data\jobs\continuous\IndexWorker\App_Config\ConnectionStrings.config: ```<add name="solrCore" connectionString=```
 3. Use the SearchStax API and upload the Schema - App_Data\solrcommands\schema.json to both XDB Collections. - reference: https://lucene.apache.org/solr/guide/8_6/schema-api.html

-## How can I get help with SearchStax Sitecore Plugin?
+## How can I get help with SearchStax Cloud Connector for Sitecore?

-You can use GitHub to submit [bug reports](https://github.com/searchstax/searchstax-sitecore-plugin/issues/new?template=bug_report.md) or [feature requests](https://github.com/searchstax/searchstax-sitecore-plugin/issues/new?template=feature_request.md) for SearchStax-Sitecore-Plugin.
+You can use GitHub to submit [bug reports](https://github.com/searchstax/searchstax-cloud-connector-for-sitecore/issues/new?template=bug_report.md) or [feature requests](https://github.com/searchstax/searchstax-cloud-connector-for-sitecore/issues/new?template=feature_request.md) for Searchstax-Cloud-Connector-for-Sitecore.
 Please do not submit usage questions via GitHub.

 ## FAQ
 ### Recommended Performance Optimization Settings by Sitecore